MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/buffer-descriptions-for-i-o-control-codes.md

 ## METHOD_IN_DIRECT or METHOD_OUT_DIRECT

-For these transfer types, IRPs supply a pointer to a buffer at **Irp-&gt;AssociatedIrp.SystemBuffer**.
-This represents the buffer that is specified in calls to **DeviceIoControl** and **IoBuildDeviceIoControlRequest**.
+For these transfer types, IRPs supply a pointer to a buffer at **Irp->AssociatedIrp.SystemBuffer**.
+This represents the first buffer that is specified in calls to **DeviceIoControl** and **IoBuildDeviceIoControlRequest**.
 The buffer size is specified by **Parameters.DeviceIoControl.InputBufferLength** in the driver's **IO_STACK_LOCATION** structure.

-For these transfer types, IRPs also supply a pointer to an MDL at **Irp-&gt;MdlAddress**.
-This represents the buffer that is specified in calls to [**DeviceIoControl**](/windows/win32/api/ioapiset/nf-ioapiset-deviceiocontrol) and **IoBuildDeviceIoControlRequest**.
+For these transfer types, IRPs also supply a pointer to an MDL at **Irp->MdlAddress**.
+This represents the second buffer that is specified in calls to [**DeviceIoControl**](/windows/win32/api/ioapiset/nf-ioapiset-deviceiocontrol) and **IoBuildDeviceIoControlRequest**.
 This buffer can be used as either an input buffer or an output buffer, as follows:

 -   METHOD_IN_DIRECT is specified if the driver that handles the IRP receives data in the buffer when it is called.
 The MDL describes an input buffer, and specifying METHOD_IN_DIRECT ensures that the executing thread has read-access to the buffer.